Skip to main content

 How strong is the evidence for Lavender and Anxiety-Related Sleep Problems?

-We rate the evidence as Grade A (Strong).
+We rate the evidence as Grade A (Strong Evidence).
 This rating is based on 11 peer-reviewed studies with 390 total participants.
 The overall direction of effect is positive.

 Related Evidence